 3. Buy them a cup of coffee.
 Give them a gift card to their favorite coffee shop or invite them out for coffee.
 Listen more than you speak, love them, and serve them.
 A cup of coffee or a tea shows that you want to sit down and you want to talk.
 It shows that you want to hear about how they're doing.
 Don't try to fix anything.
 Don't volunteer for stuff that you won't be able to follow through on, but definitely listen to them.

 4. Attend an IEP meeting.
 It feels daunting for people without special needs children to attend an IEP meeting.
 An IEP meeting is an Individual Educational Planning meeting.
 You may not have experience, but having you there to sit and listen is helpful.
 Tell them that you won't say anything, you want to sit there next to them and give them support.
 It will mean a lot.

 It'll also help you understand what they go through.
 One year, I had 11 IEP meetings in a span of three months.
 Only one time did I have someone go with me.
 It's challenging, and having someone sitting next to you can make the difference.

 5. Ask them about their child.
 Even though you are dealing with friends and family, the child can become invisible.
 Hearing their child's wins is great, and hearing their losses are okay as well.
 Ask about them.

 Oftentimes, children with special needs are treated as if they are invisible.
-They are very real, very visible, have real feelings, real parents, real emotions and a real day to day.
+They are very real, very visible, have real feelings, real parents, real emotions and a real day to day life.
 They deal with things that are sometimes unimaginable but in many ways, we all deal with things that are sometimes unimaginable.
-Connecting with your friend in that way helps both of you.
+Connecting with your friend in that way helps both of you grow.